-Stefano Orazzini, born 1972, is an italian photographer based in Cecina, Tuscany.
+Stefano Orazzini, born in 1972, is an Italian photographer based in Cecina, Tuscany.

-In 2010 he was awarded with the "Best New Talent" title at the Prix de la Photographie in Paris, where he also received the first prize as best Fine Art Photographer
+In 2010 he was awarded "Best New Talent" at the Prix de la Photographie in Paris, where he also received the first prize as best Fine Art Photographer

-He has participated in many exhibitions, including historic and prestigious International Exhibition of the Royal Photographic Society of London .
+He has participated in many exhibitions, including the historic and prestigious International Exhibition of the Royal Photographic Society of London.

-His commercial works have been published in the biggest media channels, like The Times, Huffington Post, The Telegraph, Le Figaro, Repubblica, El Pais, la Stampa, NatGeo, Lonely Planet and so on.
+His commercial works have been published in the most significant media channels, like The Times, Huffington Post, The Telegraph, Le Figaro, Repubblica, El Pais, la Stampa, NatGeo, Lonely Planet, and so on.

 Clients like Ferrero, Continental, Sony, British Airways, Michelin, TIM, Trenitalia, Autostrade per l'Italia, De Agostini, Zanichelli, Eurostat, Setis, Hoepli, Tuscany Region, Eolo used his commercial images for their advertising campaigns